mikeizbicki/cmc-csci040/project_03_webscraping/README.md

 ## Grading rubric

-The assignment is worth 16 points total.
+The assignment is worth 18 points total.

-2 pts: use of the `argparse` library to pass information from the command line
+3 pts: use of the argparse library to pass information from the command line

-2 pts: use of the requests library to download the webpage
+3 pts: use of the requests library to download the webpage

-2 pts: use of bs4 to extract the items from the webpage
+3 pts: use of bs4 to extract the items from the webpage

-4 pts: outputting a json file (with all the correct information)
+3 pts: outputting a json file

-4 pts: extracting items from all pages in the search results
+6 pts: extracting items from all pages in the search results

-2 pts: the README file

 ### Extra Credit